Binod Singh: Alliance with Banda Singh Bahadur

 He was one of the five companions of Banda Bahadur (1670-1716) sent by the Guru in 1708 from Nanded to the Punjab to punish Wazir Khan, Nawab of Sirhind.
+This Panj Piare quintet, in-which Binod Singh was a member of, was instructed to accompany Banda Singh Bahadur northwards from the Deccan on the mission he had been assigned by the Guru.
+The Panj Piare quintet was reinforced with a group of 20 Sikhs, they would all join Banda Singh on his military expedition.
 Binod Singh was Banda Singh's ally in the campaign he launched upon arrival in the Punjab.

-Binod Singh commanded the left wing of Khalsa Army in the Battle of Chappar Chiri fought in May 1710.
+Binod had fought a pitched battle against Sher Muhammad Khan of Malerkotla State.
+Sher Muhammad Khan commanded the right-wing of Wazir Khan's army whilst Binod Singh commanded the left-wing of Banda's army.
+In the midst of fighting, the flank under the control of Binod was about to break but just at that moment Sher Muhammad Khan was killed by a gunshot, leading to the fleeing of his forces.
+Binod Singh commanded the left wing of Banda's army in the Battle of Chappar Chiri fought in May 1710.
 After conquest of the province of Sirhind, the frontier district of Karnal, bordering on Delhi territory, was entrusted to Binod Singh.
-Soon thereafter, in October 1710, Binod Singh fought 4 battles at Tarori, second at Amin, 25 km north of Karnal, third at Thanesar, 8 km farther north, and the fourth at Shahabad, 22 km north of Thanesar.
+Emperor Bahadur Shah sent Firoz Khan Mewati to suppress the Sikh revolt, with Binod Singh fighting four times to check this Mughal force, suffering defeat.
+Those four battles were fought at Tarori, second at Amin, 25 km north of Karnal, third at Thanesar, 8 km farther north, and the fourth at Shahabad, 22 km north of Thanesar.